azpath/AzCopy/README.md

 ## Usage Essentials: Data Integrity, Preservation & Operational Safety

 Before large migrations, decide what must be preserved and validated.
 AzCopy can preserve metadata and (for Azure Files) SMB/NFS properties and permissions using preservation flags; on Linux, preserving owner/group may require elevated privileges when downloaded ownership differs from the current user.

-Design your workflow with integrity checks and predictable execution in mind.
-MD5 behavior may be relevant for compliance: by default, AzCopy does not generate and store MD5 hashes for files larger than 256 MB unless this feature is explicitly enabled, which can affect later validation steps.

-Operationally, consider transfers as jobs that might need auditing or resuming.
-Use dry-run (where supported, such as with delete operations) to preview planned changes without altering data.
-For high-volume workloads, performance can improve by reducing logging verbosity and disabling post-transfer length verification when suitable.
-Additionally, adjust throughput and parallelism using AzCopy configuration or environment variables after benchmarking your workload.